-Level/ PERFORMANCE CHARACTERISTICS INDICATIVE CONTENT Marks PERI ORIGINAL CHARACTERISTICS These are examples of ways students' work might exemplify the performance characteristics in the question above.
+AO3: Analyse and evaluate how contextual factors and language features are associated with the construction of meaning Level/ PERFORMANCE CHARACTERISTICS INDICATIVE CONTENT Marks These are examples of ways students' work might exemplify the performance characteristics in the question above.
 They indicate possible content and how it can be treated at different levels.
-Level 5 13-15 Students will: evaluate use of language and representations according to context explore analysis within wider social and cultural contexts.
-Students are likely to: evaluate linguistic construction of values and attitudes to food trends evaluate how contrasting representations of the food industry are constructed evaluate the significance of journalistic context and online dimension evaluate representations of the modern world.
-Level 4 10-12 Students will: analyse how language choices create meanings and representations analyse how aspects of context work together to affect language use.
-Students are likely to: analyse how audience is addressed and positioned analyse how language is used to represent the writer analyse presentation of attitudes towards food trends analyse representations of London restaurants.
-Level 3 7-9 Students will: interpret significance of specific choices of language according to context link specific language choices with an aspect of context.
-Students are likely to: interpret vocabulary used to describe food examine use of the third person point of view/direct address interpret vocabulary for humorous intent link choices of language to audience, Level 2 4-6 Students will: • identify distinctive features of language and significant aspects of context. purpose, blog.
-Students are likely to: identify language about food identify language about restaurants identify online newspaper features identify purpose - to persuade/entertain/comment.
-Level 1 1-3 Students will: • paraphrase or describe content of texts • misunderstand text or context.
-Students are likely to: • give factual information about the writer's ideas/content • show literal understanding of information • rely on lengthy quotations.
+Level 5 Students will: • evaluate use of language and representations according to context Students are likely to: • evaluate representations of celebrity/royalty explore analysis within wider social and cultural contexts. evaluate representations of the media evaluate modality and sentence and clause patterns.
+Level 4 10-12 Students will: • analyse how language choices create meanings and representations Students are likely to: • analyse how audience is addressed and positioned analyse how aspects of context work together to affect language use. analyse how language is used to represent the writer's point of view analyse representations of the media/celebrity/royalty.
+Level 3 Students will: • interpret significance of specific Students are likely to: • interpret vocabulary used to describe the 7-9 choices of language according to context occasion • interpret vocabulary used to describe the link specific language choices with an aspect of context.
+TV presentationinterpret first person point of view/inclusive and direct address.
+Level 2 Students will: • identify distinctive features of Students are likely to: • identify language about television/ 4-6 language and significant aspects of context. weddingsidentify online newspaper featuresidentify audiences and purposes of article.
+Level 1 Students will: Students are likely to: 1-3 paraphrase or describe content of texts give factual information about the writer's ideas/content 1-3 misunderstand text or context. show literal understanding of information rely on lengthy quotations.
+0 Nothing written about the text or topic